DedUndead/GyroCube-Prototype/hub/README.md

 Bridging is the term the project uses to describe reforwarding of the messages from PAN to LAN and vice versa.

-Because the cube does not utilize any JSON parsers and implies lighter processing, the idea behind bridging is simplifying JSON strings into string with identifiers, that are described in the general documentaion page.
+Because the cube does not utilize any JSON parsers and implies lighter processing, the idea behind bridging is simplifying JSON strings into strings with identifiers, that are described in the general documentation page.

-Examples of bridging:
+Examples of bridging:t

 ```
 { side: 1, func: 5, color: 0, target: 2 } --> s1f5c0t2